Who is Johnny’s Mom?

 Laura speaks to parents and trusted adults about “A Parent’s Worst Nightmare: How My Son Died from Marijuana Psychosis” and to youth on “The Dangerous Truth About Today’s Marijuana: Johnny Stack’s Life and Death Story.”
 She also speaks about Children and ‘Medical’ Marijuana and what happens when an 18-year-old young person like Johnny is legally able to get a medical marijuana card for “chronic pain.”

-Her platform brings marijuana education, awareness, and prevention curriculum to parents, teens, schools, healthcare, law enforcement, anti-drug coalitions, community-based prevention organizations, corporate wellness programs, government agencies with a focus on substance misuse, mental health, public health, and other organizations with an interest in substance misuse prevention and advocacy.
+Her platform brings marijuana education, awareness, and prevention curriculum to parents, teens, schools, civic organizations, healthcare, law enforcement, anti-drug coalitions, community-based prevention organizations, corporate wellness programs, government agencies with a focus on substance misuse, mental health, public health, and other organizations with an interest in substance misuse prevention and advocacy.

 Her goal in all her talks is to raise awareness of the connection between adolescent THC use, mental illness, and suicide.
 She is determined to start a movement to bring the harms of teen marijuana use into the spotlight and get teens and young adults to #StopDabbing.
 Laura’s lifetime mission on earth is to help Johnny share his warning from heaven to keep other teens from following his path to destruction.